voicebase/voicebase-docs/docs/how-to-guides/pci-ssn-pii-detection.md

 The "numbersOnly" parameter is similar to "probableNumbers" but there is no buffering, resulting in more of the non-PCI portions of a conversation remaining in the transcript.

+## Custom Models

+VoiceBase offers [custom](https://info.voicebase.com/contact-sales) PCI or SSN models for customers who would like specialized models trained on their own data, resulting in even greater accuracy than our standard model.

 ## Detected Regions

 When detection for sensitive data is enabled, the API returns detected regions as part of analytics for the recording.
 For example, in a recording with two regions detected as PCI and one region detected as SSN, the analytics would contain: